JuliaLang/PackageCompilerX.jl/docs/src/devdocs/relocatable_part_3.md

 This could be avoided by not printing stacktraces and perhaps even binary patching out the paths in the sysimage (not covered in this blog post).

+The lowered code can also be read by loading the sysimage and using e.g. `@code_lowered` on methods.

 ## Relocatability of Julia packages

-The main problem with relocatability of Julia packages is that many packages are encoding fundamentally non-relocatable *into the source code*.
+The main problem with relocatability of Julia packages is that many packages are encoding fundamentally non-relocatable information *into the source code*.
 As an example, many packages tend to use a `build.jl` file (which runs when the package is installed) that looks something like:

 ```